human88/terracoin/README.md

 Official Bitcoin patches are also regurlarly merged into Terracoin.

-Newly developped features and additions are submitted to **dev-x.y.z** branch, "x", "y" and "z" (respectively major, minor an build) matches a given Terracoin milestone at github project page.
+Newly developped features and additions are submitted to **dev-x.y.z** branch, "x", "y" and "z" (respectively major, minor an build) matching a given Terracoin milestone at github project page.

 When an upcoming milestone is about to be released, code from given "dev-x.y.z" branch is merged into corresponding "release-x.y.z" branch, for testing.

-Upon validation, "release-x.y.z" branch is merged into "master" branch, and a new tag is created.
+Upon validation, "release-x.y.z" branch is merged into "master" branch, tested again, and a new tag is created.

-Feature branches ("feature-shortname") may eventually be created when two or more developpers works on a common feature.
+Feature branches ("feature-shortname") may eventually be created when two or more developpers works on the same task.

 # Build status #